Al Masha: Rural Commons

 Participants included Sandi Hilal, Alessandro Petti, Emilio Distretti, Judith Wielander, Luigi Coppola, Pelin Tan, Cooking Sections, Matteo Lucchetti, Ana Maria León, Agostino Quaranta, and more.

-Difficult Heritage gathering
+Difficult Heritage 2024 gathering

-Al Masha program
+Al Masha course program

 DAAS portal